-Internet protocol versions are IPv4 and IPv6.
-IPv4 was introduced in 1983 and is still popular in use as IP for several systems.
-It helps to identify the systems in a network using an address.
-The 32-bit address is used, which stores several addresses.
-Still, it is the primary internet protocol and controls the majority of internet traffic.
-IPv6 was developed in 1994 and is called as next generation.
-IPv6 has a 128-bit address space.
-IPv4 has periods as delimiters, whereas IPv6 has colons as delimiters.
-The configuration is needed in IPv4 to other systems, whereas IPv6 does not require any configuration.
+There are two versions of the Internet Protocol: IPv4 and IPv6.
+IPv4 was introduced in 1983 and helps identify systems in a network using a 32-bit address that stores several addresses.
+IPv4 is the primary Internet Protocol that controls the majority of Internet traffic.
+IPv6 was developed in 1994 and is considered the next generation Internet Protocol, with a 128-bit address space.
+Unlike IPv4, which uses periods as delimiters, IPv6 uses colons for this purpose.
+Configuration is a requirement in IPv4 to connect to other systems, whereas IPv6 does not require any configuration.
 The rest of the article explores the differences in detail between IPv4 vs IPv6.

-IPv4 is one of the important core protocols of the standard internetworking methods that are being deployed on the internet.
-This is basically a connectionless protocol that is mainly used in packet-switched networks.
-It uses a 32-bit IPv4 version, and so the maximum number of IP address is 2 to the power of 32 unique IP addresses.
+IPv4 is one of the core protocols used in standard internetworking methods on the internet.
+It is a connectionless protocol that has uses in packet-switched networks.
+It uses a 32-bit address format, which allows for a maximum of 2 to the power of 32 unique IP addresses.
 IPv4 addresses are typically formatted as four 8-bit fields.
-Find below a few important characteristics of IPv4:

-IPv6 has become a draft standard in 1998 and later established as an Internet Standard in 2017.
-It is mainly represented as eight groups of four hexadecimal digits, and colons separate each group.
-It also enhances and implements hierarchical address allocation methods, which increase the routing capabilities and the limit of the routing tables.
-Find below a few important characteristics of IPv6:
+IPv6 became a draft standard in 1998 and was later established as an Internet Standard in 2017.
+It is represented as eight groups of four hexadecimal digits, separated by colons.
+IPv6 also implements hierarchical address allocation methods, which enhance routing capabilities and increase the limit of routing tables.
+Some important characteristics of IPv6 are:

-- It provides support towards storing of an unlimited number of IP addresses and becomes a favourable choice for interactions between neighbouring nodes.
+- Provides support for storing an enormous number of IP addresses, making it a preferred choice for communication between neighboring nodes.

-Head To Head Comparison Between IPv4 and IPv6 (Infographics)
+Head To Head Comparison (Infographics): IPv4 vs IPv6

-Below is the top 9 difference between IPv4 and IPv6:
+Below are the top 8 differences between IPv4 vs IPv6:

-- Internet Protocol version 4 (IPv4) is basically the fourth version of the Internet Protocol (IP) and was initially published in 1981.
-Internet Protocol version 6 (IPv6) is the latest version of the Internet Protocol (IP), and it became a draft standard in 1998 and later established as an Internet Standard in 2017.
+- Internet Protocol version 4 (IPv4) is the fourth version of the Internet Protocol (IP) and was first introduced in 1981.
+Internet Protocol version 6 (IPv6) is the latest version of the Internet Protocol (IP), which became a draft standard in 1998 and was established as an Internet Standard in 2017.

-- From the end-to-end connectivity perspective, IPv6 provides better results than IPv4.
+- IPv6 offers better end-to-end connectivity than IPv4.

 - IPv6 provides much better Multicast and Anycast abilities than IPv4.